addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

         ]
     }

-Create a tag
+Create a Tag
 ------------
-Use the following awscli command to create a tag for the main/default routing table.
+Use the following awscli command to create a **Tag** for the main/default Route Table.

 .. code-block::

     aws ec2 create-tags --resources <RouteTableId> --tags Key=Name,Value=private

-Create a second routing table
+Create a second Route Table
 -----------------------------
-Use the following awscli command to examine the **Routing Table** that was created above.
+Use the following awscli command to create a second Route Table.

 We can see the same single entry under **Routes**.
-This will allow for the routing of traffic locally for all subnets explicitly associated with this routing table
+This will allow for the routing of local traffic for all subnets explicitly associated with this Route Table

 .. code-block::